 There are a few basic causes for hyperpigmentation:

-Methods of diagnosis:
+Methods of diagnosis

 The main methods of diagnosis include:

-Advantages of Pigmentation Treatment
+Advantage of Pigmentation Treatment

 After a few sessions, you will start to notice that the pigments have started to fade away and the natural colouring of your skin is starting to return.
 In addition, the treatment can reduce the spread of the pigmentation.
 The treatment will also include treating the root cause of the condition, which will deter further appearance of the pigment.